Words and terms used in the world of From The Waters.

 The aetri located in Gyvifrax in Pedlwers.

-A resident of Aelin.
+A resident of Aelin City.

 The ingrained spoken language of aelinuans.
 This is also the name of the writing system created in Aelin and used on the continents of Ephasia, Kenkuld and Tolpeic.